codeforamerica/ohana-api-admin/README.md

 In order to be able to test the admin interface, you need data.
 Since this app gets its data from the Ohana API, you need to [install the Ohana API](https://github.com/codeforamerica/ohana-api#installation) first, which comes with a sample dataset.

 ### Configure Ohana API Admin to point to your local Ohana API
-In the Ohana API, go to `config/application.yml` and add an entry like this to define your API endpoint:
+In the Ohana API Admin, go to `config/application.yml` and add an entry like this to define your API endpoint:

     OHANA_API_ENDPOINT: http://localhost:8080/api